mattymaloney/mattymaloney.github.io/_posts/2016-03-03-free-ssl-tls-certs.md

 ## [StartSSL™ Certificates & Public Key Infrastructure](https://www.startssl.com/Support?v=39)

 I haven't looked very closely, as I'm more interested in LetsEncrypt right now.

+Well, I used this experimentally to create a cert that I didn't really need.
+But I installed the cert anyway (in place of a wildcard cert), and it works perfectly.
+It's an internal app, and not high traffic.
+Haven't seen any problems with the cert over the last couple days.

+For more insight into personal and organizational validation for startssl.com, see [Pitfall-Free Howto/Guide to StartCom/StartSSL Class 2 Organization Validation/Certification | MuchTall.com](https://www.muchtall.com/2013/05/22/pitfall-free-howto-guide-to-startcom-startssl-class-2-organization-validation-certification/).

 ## [Let's Encrypt - Free SSL/TLS Certificates](https://letsencrypt.org/)